gextyr/powerbivisual_fullcalendar/README.md

     * It seems the viewport height is not yet set during the initial update/render cycle

 # Other Backlog/TODO
-* !! remove break after image (add space so it wraps)
 * !! wrap group text
 * !! nicer/smaller buttons - css (jp/arnie)
 * !! set background color to white - css (jp/arnie)